The Syrophoenician woman

 Impressed, and pleased at her faith and persistence, Jesus granted her wish – ‘Be it done for you as you desire’.
 And the child was cured of her dreadful affliction.

-It is one of only two times we know of where Jesus healed a Gentile; the other being the Centurion’s servant.
+It is one of only two times where Jesus healed a Gentile; the other being the Centurion’s servant.

-In both cases, the sufferer’s case was broght to Jesus by someone else.
+- In both cases, the sufferer was brought to Jesus by someone else.

 Note: This story is also the only place in the New Testament where Jesus specifically said to his disciples that he was only sent to the House of Israel.
 That adds an extra dimension to the later story of Peter and Cornelius, where Peter rejects the difference between Jew and Gentile (Acts 1:8).